Cross-lingual Argument Mining in the Medical Domain

-Projections produced by Awesome align repetitively did not align the articles as well as, although less frequently, conjunctions of different lengths in each language.
-For example, the misplacement of tags occurred between the projections of the words ``therefore" and ``por lo tanto".
-Sometimes one-to-many and many-to-one alignments were difficult for the algorithm to find edges in the input.

-As illustrated in Figure \ref{fig:awesome_projctn} the majority of the argument components were transferred correctly, even conjunctive phrase was tagged correctly.
-However, in the example, there are two articles and both of them were labeled as non-argumentative components.
-Moreover, the punctuation at the end of the sentence became part of the component when it is not supposed to be so.
+The middle alignment in Figure \ref{fig:alignments} produced by applying \textsc{awesome} and Easy Label Projection \cite{garcia2022model} shows the the difficulty for this method to correctly bracket the beginning of the \emph{premise} sequences by including the two articles in the argument component.
+Another typical issue was erroneously including the final punctuation in the sentence as part of the argument component.

-Compared to Awesome align, SimAlign handled articles relatively better, however, there is no definite pattern in the misalignment of tokens.
-The output of the same sentence by SimAlign is shown in the Example \ref{fig:simalign_projctn}.
-The aligner correctly projected the first article, but not the second one before ``mientras que", the closing bracket and coma were also incorrectly projected.
-However, the dot at the end was correctly outside of the component.

-Regarding punctuation, it is worth mentioning that the original corpus lacked consistency in tagging punctuation as part of the arguments.
+While SimAlign handled some articles at the beginning of argument component relatively better, it is difficult to find patterns in the misaligned cases.
+Thus, by looking at the last example in Figure \ref{fig:alignments}, it can be seen that SimAlign correctly projected the first article, but not the `el' article just after `mientras que'.
+Furthermore, the closing bracket and coma were also incorrectly projected although the final full stop was correctly left outside of the argument component.\footnote{It is worth mentioning that in the original English AbstRCT punctuation is not consistently annotated.}

-Since some errors from the projection of annotations follow some patterns, it is possible to correct them in some way to improve the quality of the new corpus.
-Therefore, after investigating the results and identifying frequent mistakes we corrected them automatically.
-Following this, we extended the projections in the sentences that are full components following the logic: ``if a given sequence is a full component in the source sentence then it is a full component in the translated sentence too, regardless of the projection output".
-This allowed for decreasing the number of sequences with incorrect annotations.
-The amount of the corrected sequences in data after this step is shown in Tables \ref{table:postprecessed_projection_train_dev} and \ref{table:postprecessed_projection}.

-Further, the mistakes in the projections that were not so easy to capture were corrected manually.